silDavid/Personal-portfolio/README.md

 My personal-portfolio

 This repository is for my Personal-portfolio website.
-It uses HTML, CSS, Bootstrap 4.
+It uses HTML, CSS, Bootstrap 4, GitHub Pages.

-It is mobile responsive and it uses basic HTML functionality and CSS animations.
+It is mobile responsive and it uses HTML for functionality and CSS for animations.

 Will update frequently.